SuperMK15/GitAgent/README.md

 ## Configuration

-GitAgent requires a GitHub personal access token with repository permissions.
-You can set this token in the `config.ini` file.
+GitAgent requires a GitHub personal access token with repository permissions, as well as a CoHere API token.
+You can set this token in the `.streamlit/secrets.toml` file.

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b my-new-feature`
-3. Make your changes and commit them: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.